-An effective land-management system recognizes that planning and decision-making must take place at different levels and be integrated between levels.
+An effective land management system recognizes that planning and decision-making must take place at different levels and be integrated between levels.
 Alberta has a strong tradition of local government control that recognizes the diversity across the province.
 However, in the face of increasing pressures and conflicts, the Government of Alberta needs to ensure that provincial interests are addressed at a local scale.

-1. Municipal Planning
+1. Municipal planning

 Municipalities will be required to ensure their plans and decisions are consistent with regional plans.
-The Government of Alberta will respect the existing land-use planning and decision-making authority of municipalities.
+The Government of Alberta will respect the existing landuse planning and decision-making authority of municipalities.

-Municipalities will:
+Municipalities will;

-- Prepare context statements outlining how their municipal development plans will align with and address provincial directions stated in regional plans. - Amend municipal planning documents to adopt and implement regional planning directions.

-2. Provincial Planning Carried Out at the Local Level

-Direction under regional plans will be defined and delivered on provincial Crown land through integrated land and resource management plans (e.g., access management planning, forest management planning, parks and protected areas planning).
+- prepare context statements outlining how their municipal development plans will align with and address provincial directions stated in regional plans, and - amend municipal planning documents to adopt and align with regional planning directions. - 2.
+Provincial planning carried out at the local level Direction under regional plans will be defined and delivered on provincial Crown land through integrated land and resource management plans (e.g., access management planning, forest management planning, parks planning).
 These will further define access to and use of provincial Crown land and focus on operational activities that reflect the regional priorities and directions.

 The Government of Alberta will be moving forward, in partnership with industry and other stakeholders, with the Integrated Land Management Program on provincial Crown land.
-The program promotes responsible use of provincial Crown land by influencing land user behaviour, improving stewardship, and encouraging acceptance and adoption of integrated land management principles as a "way of doing business".
-The program aligns the operational processes and systems of land users and government to facilitate and enable integration of landbased activities.
+The program promotes responsible use of provincial Crown land by influencing land-user behaviour, improving stewardship, and encouraging acceptance and adoption of integrated land management principles as a "way of doing business".
+The program aligns the operational processes and systems of land users and government to facilitate and enable integration of land-based activities.

-E. Appeal Mechanisms
+E. Appeal mechanisms

 The Land-use Framework creates a regional level of planning that does not currently exist in the province.
 Within the context of these regional plans, the provincial government and local governments will be making decisions.
-Limited appeal mechanisms are currently built into the Municipal Government Act and the Public Lands Act.
+Decision-making bodies will be required to comply with regional plans and if any regional plan compliance issues arise, they will be resolved within existing review and appeal systems.

 Albertans expect municipalities and provincial ministries to act in a way that is consistent with regional directions and plans.
 Because they are approved by Cabinet, regional plans are government policies and cannot be appealed.
-However, appeal processes to allow for the appeal of decisions that are not consistent with these plans will be created.